singlestore-labs/singlestore-hasura-connector/README.md

 ### Step 2: Configure the connector

-After the supergraph and subgraph have been initialized (refer to [Prerequisites](#Prerequisites), run the initialization command in interactive mode.
+After the supergraph and subgraph have been initialized (refer to [Prerequisites](#Prerequisites)), run the initialization command in interactive mode.
 Specify a name for the connector in the command.

 ```bash
 ddn connector init <connector-name>  -i